 - The career sites are a little trickier.
 Your best bet is a comprehensive site like Indeed or Simply Hired that has a large, active audience.
 But prepare yourself for a deluge of resumes, possibly from a lot of unqualified candidates.
 The more details and keywords you can add to your posting, the better your results will be.

 - Before you go with niche sites, check to see if your competitors or other employers in your geographic area are posting on the site.
 If they are, jump on the bandwagon and take advantage of regional traffic they are already driving to the site.
-Depending on the job, you may also want to consider remote candidates.
+According to Adam Enfroy, you may also want to consider remote candidates who are interested in online jobs where they can work from home.

 - You should also consider posting on Craigslist.
 I know you aren’t trying to sell a couch, but these job postings are so popular and effective that they are one of the few things Craigslist actually charges for.
 Depending on your market, it could cost up to $50 per post, but that is a very small price to pay for discovering the right candidate.
 To get the most bang for your buck, come up with a creative headline and make your posting as detailed as possible.
 You want to stand out from the crowd while also being descriptive enough to prove you have a legitimate opportunity.